huntersgordon/Twittmo/README.md

 # Twittmo
-A Cool Twitter-Venmo Collaboration written in bash :)
 This script updates every 30 seconds, looking for the most recent tweet at your username.
 Then it automatically Venmos that peson one cent.